Blockade of the Gaza Strip: The United Nations

 On 24 January 2008, the United Nations Human Rights Council released a statement calling for Israel to lift its siege on the Gaza Strip, allow the continued supply of food, fuel, and medicine, and reopen border crossings.
-According to The Jerusalem Post, this was the 15th time in less than two years the council condemned Israel for its human rights record regarding the Palestinian territories.
-The proceedings were boycotted by Israel and the United States.
-Prior to this, U.N.
-Undersecretary-General for Humanitarian Affairs, John Holmes, described the blockade as "collective punishment", saying, "We all understand the security problems and the need to respond to that but collective punishment of the people of Gaza is not, we believe, the appropriate way to do that."
+According to The Jerusalem Post, this was the 15th time in less than two years the council had condemned Israel for its human rights record regarding the Palestinian territories.
+Israel and the United States boycotted the proceedings.
+Before that, U.N.
+Undersecretary-General for Humanitarian Affairs John Holmes called the blockade "collective punishment", saying, "We all understand the security problems and the need to respond to that but collective punishment of the people of Gaza is not, we believe, the appropriate way to do that."

-On 15 December 2008, following a statement in which he described the embargo on Gaza as a crime against humanity, United Nations Special Rapporteur Richard A. Falk was prevented from entering the Palestinian territories by Israeli authorities and expelled from the region.
-The Israeli Ambassador to the United Nations Itzhak Levanon said that the mandate of the Special Rapporteur was "hopelessly unbalanced", and "redundant at best and malicious at worst".
+On 15 December 2008, after a statement in which he called the embargo on Gaza a crime against humanity, United Nations Special Rapporteur Richard A. Falk was prevented from entering the Palestinian territories by Israeli authorities and expelled from the region.
+Israeli ambassador to the United Nations Itzhak Levanon said the Special Rapporteur's mandate was "hopelessly unbalanced", "redundant at best and malicious at worst".

 In August 2009, U.N. human rights chief Navi Pillay criticised Israel for the blockade in a 34-page report, calling it a violation of the rules of war.

-In March 2010, United Nations Secretary-General Ban Ki-moon stated that the blockade of Gaza is causing "unacceptable suffering" and that families were living in "unacceptable, unsustainable conditions".
+In March 2010, United Nations Secretary-General Ban Ki-moon said the blockade was causing "unacceptable suffering" and that families were living in "unacceptable, unsustainable conditions".

-A UN Fact Finding mission in September 2009 led by South African Judge Richard Goldstone (the Goldstone report) concluded that the blockade was possibly a crime against humanity, and recommended that the matter be referred to the International Criminal Court if the situation has not improved in six months.
+A UN Fact Finding mission in September 2009 led by South African Judge Richard Goldstone (the Goldstone report) concluded that the blockade was possibly a crime against humanity, and recommended that the matter be referred to the International Criminal Court if the situation had not improved in six months.